 It's easy to make mistakes when you're writing, so it's always best to double-check your work before you hit publish.
 You don't want to make a mistake that could cost you credibility or make you look bad.

-You also don't want to edit Linkedin posts, as that is lowering your reach.
+You also don't want to edit Linkedin posts, as that lowers your reach.

-One of the most important parts of your post is the opening line.
+One of the most important parts of your post is the opening line or hook.

 It's the first thing people see, and it's what determines whether or not they keep reading.
 So you need to make sure that your opening line is strong and captivating.